badsyntax/sass-wrapper/README.md

   filepath: 'styles.scss'
 });

-// Or pass in a string of...
+// Or pass in a string of sass... sass.compile({
-sass.compile({
   data: '.mysass{.important{color:red;}}',
   type: 'scss' // (optional) 'scss' or 'sass'